akarsh/TUPJNOSQL17/README.md

     - [PITCHME.yaml](PITCHME.yaml) is the configuration file.
     - [PITCHME.css](PITCHME.css) is the theme setting file.

-### Project
-This folder containts our project files.
-More information on how-to for the project folder follow steps from the [project documentation](project/readme.md)

 ### Markdown
 [(GitHub-Flavored) Markdown Editor](https://jbt.github.io/markdown-editor/) will be used.
 As, [Gitpitch](https://gitpitch.com) does not support markdown provided by Github service.